-Finding the time to practice the guitar during Christmas may be very difficult.
+Finding the time to practice the guitar during Christmas break may be very difficult.
 The holiday season can be a real killer to our musical progress, due to an endless number of end-of-year parties and never-ending celebrations, which don’t help with our guitar goals.

-Instead of practicing scales, strumming, arpeggios and having detailed sessions, just try to play songs.
-Basically, pick up the guitar and literally enjoy it by playing all of your favourite tunes.
+Instead of practising scales, strumming, arpeggios and having detailed sessions, just try to play songs.
+Basically, pick up the guitar and literally enjoy each session by playing all of your favourite tunes.

 Don’t worry about mistakes, or how good or bad it sounds, just enjoy the moment with the guitar.
 It is a great “cheat” alternative guitar practice session.

 Make Your Instrument Part Of Your Decor | Keep Your Guitar Out Of The Case In A Visible Place

 This point applies all year round.
 Having the guitar in a visible place will make it easier to pick it up and just play it.
 You will also be more motivated, and it is a great time saver, as the guitar will be there waiting for you ready to be played at any time.

 Avoid the situation where you have to get your guitar out of the gig bag, tune it up and then start.
 Just thinking about doing all those things may be enough to stop you practising at all!

 Be Proud Of What You Have Achieved | Play For Your Friends & Family